jtod/Sigma16/docs/src/userguide/userguide.md

 To run the program slowly, click Step repeatedly.
 To run the program faster but without updating the display after each instruction, click Run.
 At any time you can click Pause to stop the processor, and you can resume execution with either Step or Run.
+Sometimes it's useful to let the processor run at full speed until it reaches a particular instruction, and then stop.
+This can be done by setting a *breakpoint* (described in the Programming section).

 There are two independent views into the memory; this is convenient for looking at the machine language code in one view and the data in